tatthien/slog/posts/hello-world.md

 published: 05/10/2018
 updated: 05/10/2018
 ---
-# snote - a static site generator
+# slog - a static site generator

 Why do I create this generator when the world has a lot of engine such as Hexo, Hugo, VuePress,...?

 I've tried many of them, but it was a mess for me when trying to config and customize theme.
+So I decided to create an own generator to hold the full control :D

 ## About the name